 There are other options for image editing, like Capture One Pro.
 Capture One Pro is used by many professional photographers, too.
 It’s almost like a Nintendo VS Sega debate.
+Or Social Mention or Google.
 Or a XBOX VS Playstation.
 Both image editing programs do the same work, just operate slightly differently.

 I prefer to use Adobe Lightroom because it borrows from Adobe Photoshop, and I had previous experience with Photoshop.
 The interface was very similar to Adobe Photoshop, and still is.
 Both programs have evolved significantly, but are still very familiar to each other.
 Adobe Photoshop and Adobe Lightroom integrate with each other, so you can export images to Photoshop and return them to Lightroom without exporting and importing.
 They just go from app-to-app seamlessly.

 What’s the difference between Lightroom CC and Lightroom Classic?